DOVER -- Police Chief Randy Johnson believes a new bill that moved into the Senate will hurt his department.

 One reason for the initial lack of support was that part-timers would struggle to get time off for 16 weeks of training.

 "It does not make sense to have someone go for 16 weeks when I'm only using them on occasion for very specific kinds of work.
-Changing it to a level or tier system makes more sense," said Clark.

 The Sheriff's Association supports the current bill that is being discussed in the Senate.
 Clark told the Reformer that there will be components of it that will need adjustment but it is better than eliminating the program altogether.